 The formula is simple.
 He bought the shares a long time ago, his cost basis was much lower than the market value, and KO kept increasing dividends.
-If you buy shares today (at $41.62), you get 3.55% yield.
-Warren Buffett is getting 45.6%.
+If you buy shares today of KO (at $48.67), you get 3.37% yield.
+Warren Buffett is getting close to 50%!

 I wanted to replicate his success.
 I wanted to build a portfolio of blue-chip, dividend stocks that would produce passive income for us.

 I’ll start with explaining where dividends fit in our existing portfolio, follow it up with a discussion of why we invest in individuals stocks and not dividend funds, a brief chat about the factors in our favor followed by the strategy I use to pick stocks.
-Let's go!
+Let’s go!

 Where Dividends Fit in Financial Picture

 Before we get into how I built my dividend portfolio, it’s important to know how it all fits.

 70% of our stock market investments are in various Vanguard funds.
 The balance is in individual dividend producing stocks.
 The Vanguard funds also produce dividends, since many stocks in the stock market produce dividends, but I don’t consider those funds part of the “dividend” section of our portfolio.
 The Vanguard 500 Index Fund Shares has a decent 1.74% yield, so it’s not inconsequential!

 My goal with dividends was to create a stream of passive income that would act as insurance against the unpredictability of entrepreneurship.
 I can put them in a dividend tracker to keep them all straight.